Ellednera/MapSearching/README.md

 **THIS CLASS SHOULD ONLY BE CALLED INSIDE OF GPS AND NOWHERE ELSE**
 #### Screen ()
-This will automatically set the window with dimension of 400px by 400px.
+This sets the title/name of the program

+#### public void sendStationList(Iterator\<Station> stations_it)
+Takes in the iterator of all the values of CityMap's stationDictionary variable.

 #### public void renderGraphics(int x, int y, int w, int h)
 (Under development) Renders the display.
-Some circles will be displayed. x & y are the location of where the window should display w & h are the width and height of the screen
+Some circles will be displayed.

+x & y are the location of where the window should display

+w & h are the width and height of the screen

 #### public void paint(Graphics g)
-Overriden to draw some circles at random location on the screen.
+Overriden.
+Currently, it can draw the stations and the connecting lines as well as the name of the stations.

 ### 5. TestScript.java
 This is the general script for testing the other classes.
 This program includes several testing features so that the user/programmer doesn't need to manually write codes to perform tests.